Bullion Bars vs. Coins: What’s the Better Investment?

 Understanding Premiums

 • Bullion Coins: Coins often carry higher premiums due to their collectibility, detailed designs, and status as legal tender.
-For example, coins like the American Gold Eagle or Canadian Maple Leaf often come with higher premiums than equivalent weight bars.
+For example, coins like the American Silver Eagle or Canadian Maple Leaf often come with higher premiums than equivalent weight bars.

 Understanding these differences in premiums is crucial for investors, especially those looking to maximize their metal holdings at the lowest possible cost.